EXPLORE OUR SIX STEP GUIDE

 Dr. Elizabeth Nielson is a clinical psychologist and credentialed alcoholism and substance counselor with a holistic, compassionate, and integrative approach to psychotherapy.
 She specializes in treating addictive and mood disorders with a blend of of mindfulness-based interventions, dialectical behavior therapy, psychodynamic therapy, community reinforcement and family training (CRAFT), and principles of psychedelic-assisted therapy.
 Dr. Nielson’s work is guided by the idea that each individual has within them the capacity for growth and change, and sets out to support the natural healing process by building awareness, autonomy, and self-compassion.
 Dr. Nielson completed her doctoral degree in clinical psychology at Walden University, a post-doctoral fellowship in psychodynamic psychotherapy at Adelphi, and an NIH funded addiction research fellowship at NYU’s Behavioral Sciences Training in Drug Abuse Research Program.
 She is part of the Experimental Therapeutics Research Laboratory at NYU Langone School of Medicine where she is a therapist on the psilocybin-assisted treatment for alcohol dependence trial and on the MDMA-assisted psychotherapy for PTSD clinical trials.
 Dr. Nielson’s professional experience includes teaching substance abuse counselors in training at John Jay College of Criminal Justice (CUNY).
 She presently affiliated with the Center for Drug Use and HIV Research (CDUHR) at NYU School of Nursing and an active member of the New York State Psychological Association.
 Specialties: addiction, trauma, eating disorders, harm reduction, mindfulness, psychedelic therapy, CRAFT.
 Email Elizabeth: firstname.lastname@example.org Phone: 212-213-8905 x107

 Gabrielle Revlock has worked as an administrator for Dance/USA Philadelphia, the Dance Coalition of Philadelphia and is currently the studio and company manager for REDHORSE STUDIO/Susan Rethorst.
-She is also a dancer-maker.
+She is also a grant-writer, producer, movement educator, and dancer-maker.
 Email Gabrielle: firstname.lastname@example.org Phone: 212.213.8905

 by April Wilson Smith, Guest Blogger I just completed my second silent retreat…